owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

    `genSegments`, where
      * moving segments have a frame count in $[1, 2n]$, and
      * still segments have a frame count in $[n, 2n]$.
-1. Converts the expected output segments to actual pixel frames.
+1. Converts the generated output segments to actual pixel frames.
 This is done using a helper function that returns a list of alternating gray and white frames, or all black frames, as described earlier.
 1. Count the number of consecutive frames within each segment, producing